jonasthewolf/gsn2x/doc/src/checks.md

 | V06 | All referenced elements in `supportedBy` and `inContextOf` must not refer to the element itself.            |
 | V07 | All elements listed as extending other elements must be known elements of the current module and semantically sensible (see V04). |

+The following checks apply to the complete set of input files.

 | ID  | Meaning                                                                                      |
 |-----|----------------------------------------------------------------------------------------------|